 - Materials fee

-Fees must be paid in full, or arrangements for full payment such as VET FEE-HELP put in place, before you are considered to be an enrolled student.
+Fees must be paid in full, or arrangements for full or partial payment such as VET Student Loans or VET FEE-HELP put in place, before you are considered to be an enrolled student.

 Withdrawal and refund statement